betajs/betajs-dynamics/docsrc/tutorials/helloworld.md

 ```

-Here we create a the property within the dynamic which is called "replaced_value"
-and give it the value "Hello World".
-When the dynamic is loaded the attribute property
-{{replaced_value}} will be replaced by its value in the HTML so that we see "Hello World"
-on the actual site.
+Here, we create set an attribute "replaced_value" and give it the value "Hello World".
+When the dynamic is loaded, the handlebars {{replaced_value}} will be replaced by its value in the DOM so that we see "Hello World" on the actual site.

-Properties are similar to variables in that they store data, more on BetaJS Properties can be found here: ...
+Dynamic attributes are a key value store based on the BetaJS Properties class.

-One of the benefits of using a property here is that when we changed the value of "replaced_value"
-the HTML view will update itself automatically.
+The HTML view will update itself automatically when attributes in the dynamic are changed.

 ```js